How to Build and Flash the Radio Co-Processor (RCP)#

 Once you have checked out the correct hash, follow the instructions here: https://github.com/SiliconLabs/ot-efr32/blob/main/src/README.md to build the RCP image for your EFR platform.

 This process will build several images for your board.
 The filename of the image to be flashed onto the board to create an RCP is 'ot-rcp.s37'.

 The output of the build process puts all the image files in the following location: '(git)/ot-efr32/build/(efr32xgxx)'

 Step 2: Flash the RCP#

 Once you get the RCP image, either by downloading a prebuilt image or building the image file from the repo, you can flash it onto your device.
 This is done directly from your laptop and not through the Raspberry Pi, so make sure that the device is connected directly over USB to your laptop.
-See How to Flash a Silicon Labs Device for more information.
+You can flash your RCP using Simplicity Studio or using standalone Simplicity Commander.

 Once you have flashed the image, the device becomes the RCP.
 Disconnect it from you laptop and connect it via USB to the Raspberry Pi.